humbornjo/los/README.md

 MATCH : "erserk]"
 OUTPUT: ["berserk", "]"]    // matched, and the suffixing "]" is also returned as non-matched content
 ```

+It should be noted that "anchored" pattern will always match from the start of the stream to maintain the completeness of
+regular expression semantics.

 ## Quickstart